 Cholla Jumping Cactus Varieties

-Chain fruit cholla and teddy bear cholla also have joints that jump around and hold on to what’s been close to them.
+Chain fruit cholla and teddy bear cholla also have joints that jump around and hold on to what has been close to them.
 They have their own characteristics as well.

 Teddy Bear Jumping Cactus (Cylindropuntia bigelovii)

 The teddy bear jumping cactus has jointed stems.
-They are 2 to 10 inches long and are usually hide in a dense 7 to 10 inch long array of spines.
-Its branches are actually called tubercles since they have raised areas and aren’t really cylindrical.
+They are 2 to 10 inches long and are usually hidden in a dense 7- to 10-inch-long array of spines.
+Its branches are called tubercles since they have raised areas and are not really cylindrical.

-The flowers of this jumping cholla cactus have a greenish-yellow color and don’t grow larger than 1.5 inches wide.
+The flowers of this jumping cholla cactus have a greenish-yellow color and do not grow larger than 1.5 inches wide.
 These small flowers later turn into deciduous, fleshy fruits.